Optimal alignment of Lorentz orientation and generalization to matrix Lie groups: Introduction

 \section{Introduction}

 The problem of finding the optimal rigid alignment between two point clouds in $\mathbb R^3$ is well-known, and is also referred to as the \textbf{orthogonal Procrustes problem}.
-Two particularly elegant and efficient solutions exist, including the Kabsch algorithm \cite{Kabsch1976} and the Horn algorithm \cite{Horn1987}.
+Two particularly elegant and efficient solutions exist: the Kabsch algorithm \cite{Kabsch1976} and the Horn algorithm \cite{Horn1987}.
 These algorithms require as input two lists of vector components $\{v_{A,i}\}$ and $\{v_{B,i}\}$, which share a common origin, where $v_{A,i}$ is to be mapped to $v_{B,i}$.
 The Kabsch algorithm easily extends to arbitrary dimensions $N$, and produces an element of $SO(N)$.
 In contrast, the Horn algorithm relies on the geometric connection between unit quaternions and 3D rotations to rephrase the problem into a principal eigenvalue/eigenvector problem, and so it can only be used for $SO(3)$.
 Both methods rely on the positive definiteness of the Euclidean metric, or equivalently that $SO(N)$ is compact, ensuring that the resulting optimization problem is convex.
 In contrast, the Minkowski inner product (we use the convention $\eta_{\mu\nu}=\text{diag}(-,+,+,+)$ in this work) induces a norm which is indefinite, and the proper orthochronous Lorentz group $SO(3,1)_+$ is noncompact due to the Lorentz boosts.
-Our goal is to find an efficient algorithm for performing alignment.
-An alternative approach is needed to find the optimal Lorentz transformation from one set of 4-vectors to another.
+In the appendices, we show that neither of the algorithms above can be applied directly to the problem of alignment in $SO(3,1)_+$, and an alternative approach is needed to find the optimal Lorentz transformation from one set of 4-vectors to another.
 In this work, we present two methods of performing this alignment.
 The first method is traditional least squares, constrained optimization using Newton-Raphson iteration, which has the advantage of being highly numerically robust, but is computationally intensive.
 The second method is by solving for an least squares linear transformation with the Moore-Penrose pseudoinverse (which does not guarantee a Lorentz matrix such that $L\eta L^T=\eta$), and projecting that linear transformation onto the nearest element of the Lorentz group via a detour through the Lie algebra $\mathfrak{so}(3,1)$.
+To our knowledge, this problem has not been addressed previously in the literature.
+Note that in flat space, points and tangent vectors are conflated.
+In this work, we assume that all inputs are true tangent vectors, and there is no ``centering" process required.